'Credible Threats Of Violence' From Republicans In Michigan

-Category: World Politics Hits: 5CNN covers the "credible threats of violence" in Michigan, directed against those obeying the law to ensure an orderly Electoral College vote.
+Category: World Politics Hits: 6CNN covers the "credible threats of violence" in Michigan, directed against those obeying the law to ensure an orderly Electoral College vote.
 State Rep. Gary Eisen, a real charmer who routinely posts pictures of guns and ammo in regards to policy disputes...
 Last year after Gov. Gretchen Whitmer proposed a 45-cent gas tax, Rep. Gary Eisen (R) posted this. pic.twitter.com/y3ed2pmqAv — Susan J. Demas ???? (@sjdemas) December 14, 2020 ...was stripped of his committee assignments for TWO WHOLE WEEKS after he told a radio station that a protest he was helping to organize might turn violent.
 Rep. Gary Eisen (R) says the Michigan Republican Party is organizing an event today to apparently challenge the Dem electors and/or promote GOP electors.
 He says it's 'uncharted' and he can't guarantee there won't be violence.
 'I'm just here to witness.' #mileg

 Read more https://crooksandliars.com/2020/12/credible-threats-violence-republicans